 Set on glorious Georges Bay, this vibrant fishing port turns on the charm.
 Its easy access to brilliant beaches and other natural beauty makes it perfect for a weekend away from Hobart.
 And as the largest town in the region, there are still plenty of amenities for those who crave creature comforts.

-Essential attraction: A short drive takes you to the famous Bay of Fires where colourful granite rocks, white sand beaches, and beautiful waters await.
+Essential attractions: A short drive takes you to the famous Bay of Fires where colourful granite rocks, white sand beaches, and beautiful waters await.
+Or tackle the world-class St Helens Mountain Bike Trails.

 Tasmania's prized wine region creates the perfect setting for a much-needed short break.
 Spotted in the north-east of the state, the sub-region features a superb selection of wineries that is dotted on either side of the picturesque Tamar River.
 This is an area where the feeling of being on a break is induced instantaneously.